astrivant/polyad/docs/proposals/copolyad.md

 between approved plans or request human review.
 Copolyad's initial planning mode should work without that proposed extension.

+## Natural Selection takes precedence

+Natural Selection owns composition decisions for each boundary assigned to it.
+It can replace stages, implementations and connections, overriding the existing structure and conflicting Soul searching decisions.
+Soul searching optimizes within the active plan's delegated settings and supplies observations that can trigger the next composition decision.

+Each selected plan carries a revision and identifies the graph boundaries and settings it controls.
+Polyad admits that revision against configured GraphRules, local authority, permissions and resource budgets.
+Once admitted, the revision governs subsequent decisions for those boundaries.

+The handoff must fence queued work against the active plan revision:

+1. Revoke conflicting pending Soul searching decisions from the previous plan.
+2. Settle writes already dispatched and refresh the affected resources.
+3. Revalidate and apply the replacement through the mutation pipeline, including any required readiness, traffic migration, state transfer and drain steps.
+4. Resume Soul searching within the new plan's delegated choices.

+For example, if Soul searching queues a denser layout for an enrichment stage and Natural Selection selects a replacement pipeline that removes that stage, the old layout change is superseded.
+Subsequent demand measurements inform adaptation of the replacement pipeline.
+A failed handoff leaves an explicit blocked or recovery state under the admitted revision; resuming the previous composition requires an explicit recovery decision.

 ## Example: make incoming records searchable

 An outcome request could say: